 If something has code, there’s a good chance it was developed or refined on GitHub.
 It’s where the world’s top software teams write, collaborate on, and ship amazing products.

-As GitHub took over the development world, project management companies rushed to integrate with it in an attempt to bridge management and development teams.
-But every solution shares the same problem.
+As GitHub took over the development world, project management companies rushed to integrate with it as an attempt to bridge management and development teams.
+But every solution shared the same problem.

 They all “live” outside GitHub, forcing developers to jump from tool to tool to update tasks, tickets, and reports.
-We call this context switching, and it’s much more costly than we expect.
+The result is “context switching”, and it’s much more costly than we expect.
+What people need is project management for GitHub, rather than a multitude of different tools in a million different places.

 People, as a rule, are terrible multitaskers.
 A study by the Journal of Experimental Psychology found that people who multitask see a 40% drop in productivity.
 When interrupted from a task, it takes 20-30 minutes to refocus.
 Switching between low-performance tasks – say, texting a friend while watching TV – isn’t too difficult.
 Getting back to where you were before (zoning out in front of Netflix) takes nearly no time at all.